chinmayarvind23/AIvaluate/design-plan.md

 ## Use Case Diagram & Use Case Descriptions

-## Use Case Diagram & Use Case Descriptions

 <img width="1392" alt="Use Case Diagram (1)" src="https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/assets/144177741/221facc9-64c1-4777-98d7-d44b86e8f732">

 (If the image is too small, either right click the image and open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the Use Case diagram)